-If you have printed images, antique photos, newspaper clippings, artwork, handwritten or typed letters, book/journal pages, or other printed content which you'd like to place in your book, we recommend scanning your content and saving the scan as a PNG file.
+If you have printed images, old photos, newspaper clippings, artwork, handwritten or typed letters, book/journal pages, or other printed content which you'd like to place in your book, we recommend scanning your content and saving the scan as a PNG file.

 Tips for scanning

 If you do it yourself you'll need to select the right settings.
 You can find lots of valuable tips on scanning images at www.scantips.com.
 (This is an external site with no association with Blurb--we just find it a very informative resource).
 There you'll find best practices for scanning and a great overview of digital images in general.
-You'll also find more complex explanations for those who want more detail.
+You'll also find more complex explanations for those who want more details.

 Here are a few of the more relevant pages: